-The guide should contain drawing and example pictures to illustrate specific cases, provide information on possible ancillary data (archive imagery, river, transport networks etc.) that could help identifying and delineating features.
+The guide should contain drawings and example pictures to illustrate specific cases; it should further provide information on possible ancillary data (archive imagery, river, transport networks etc.) that could help identifying and delineating features.

-The guide shroud also contain the common praxis on how and what to report for the parcels and dossier under check.
+The guide should also contain the common praxis on how and what to report for the parcels and dossier under check.